<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 4) Estimated Rent

 Check MilitaryByOwner listings to compare how much rentals are going for in your desired location.
 But also consider the area’s Basic Allowance for Housing (BAH) as military families will likely be a key target audience should you buy near an installation.
-BAH calculators are included in each MilitaryByOwner listing, or you can search for a specific area's BAH at the DoD's BAH Calculator.
+BAH calculators are included in each MilitaryByOwner listing, or you can search for a specific area's BAH using our calculator.

 Factor in Expenses